VorpalBlade/paketkoll/README.md

 * This is not a drop-in replacement for either debsums nor paccheck, since command line flags and output format differs.
 Additionally, debsums have some extra features that this doesn't, such as filtering out files removed by localepurge.
-* This uses much more memory than paccheck (3x).
+* This uses much more memory than `paccheck` (3x).
 This is largely unavoidable due to memory-speed tradeoffs, though there is room for *some* improvements still.
-* paketkoll will not report quite the same errors as paccheck.
+* paketkoll will not report quite the same errors as `paccheck`.
 For example, if it finds that the size differs, it will not bother computing the checksums, since they can never match.

 ## Benchmarks